Put in the hours and the metres and the rewards will come.

 The same smile he had on television during Sunday's curtainraiser to the TAB Challenge Cup final which saw the Black Sox beat Argentina 9-0 was still on his face yesterday.

 "It was a great experience.
 We got to watch the Black Sox play after our game and I had a photo with Jovaan afterwards," Beamsley-Allan said referring to Hawke's Bay-based Black Sox utility Jovaan Hanley.

-"I definitely want more of that level of rep play and I will keep working hard to get it," said the only Bay member of the North Island team.
+"I definitely want more of that level of rep play and I will keep working hard to get it," the only Bay member of the North Island team said.